postsharp/Metalama.Documentation/conceptual/deployment/register-license.md

 # Registering a license

-When you use Metalama when the first time, Metalama will automatically activate the trial mode, which will work for a period of 45 days.
-To use Metalama beyond this period, you need to switch to Metalama Essentials or to register a license key.
+When you use Metalama for the first time it will automatically activate the trial mode which will work for a period of 45 days.
+To use Metalama beyond this period you will need to switch to Metalama Essentials or register a license key.

 ## Switching to Metalama Essentials